Relative Error Streaming Quantiles: Full Mergeability

+We remark that the last inequality has a slack, which is sufficient to deal with the rounding issues mentioned above. \end{proof}

 As a corollary, we obtain a bound on the highest level with a compaction removing important items from the level-$h$ buffer (no matter whether such a compaction is important or not).
+Recall from Section~\ref{s:mergeability-singleLevel} that a compaction \emph{involves important items} iff it removes at least one important item from the buffer.
+Recall that we only consider a compaction to be important if it affects an odd number of important items, so these compactions involving important items are a superset of the important compactions.

 \begin{lemma} Conditioned on the bounds in Lemma~\ref{lem:decay rank mergeability} holding, for any $0\le i\le \ell$, no compaction involving important items occurs at level $H_i$ or above during any merge procedure represented by any $i$-node in the merge tree $T$. \end{lemma}